Christopher-I/UNICEFConnectKids/README.md

   - Users can view a chart of daily ISP service performance.

-  - Accept donations and displays a transparent record of all transactions that be easily verified on etherscan.
+  - Users can send donations and view transparent record of all transactions that can be easily verified on etherscan.

 <h3 name="Improvements">Improvements</h3>